SimonLab2/Test-MyDFIR/README.md

 [Brief Introduction - Remove this afterwards]

-I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.
+A highly motivated IT Professional with a proven track record of 3+ years working in the IT and Information Security industry.
+I'm eager to join a challenging position in a dynamic organization to apply this diverse skill set to tackle complex technical challenges and foster innovation in the IT field, while contributing to the organization's IT and Information Security initiatives.

 ## Objective
 [Provide Objective - Remove this afterwards]]